diagrams/diagrams-doc/manual/diagrams-manual.rst

 Before looking at specific two-dimensional transformations, it's worth saying a bit about transformations in general (a fuller treatment can be found under `Transformations`_).
-The `Transformation` type is defined in `Graphics.Rendering.Diagrams.Transform`:mod:, from the `diagrams-core`:pkg: package.  `Transformation` is parameterized by the vector space over which it acts; recall that `T2` is provided as a synonym for `Transformation R2`.
+The `Transformation` type is defined in `Diagrams.Core.Transform`:mod:, from the `diagrams-core`:pkg: package.  `Transformation` is parameterized by the vector space over which it acts; recall that `T2` is provided as a synonym for `Transformation R2`.